MichiganBitcoiners/website/README.md

     npm install -g less

-Alternatively, on Ubuntu you can use apt-get to install the packages nodejs and node_less.
+Alternatively, on Ubuntu you can use apt-get to install the package node_less.

 See http://lesscss.org/ for information about Less.